-- Logic 0 = Special Character Detect Disabled (default). - Logic 1 = Special Character Detect Enabled.
-The UART compares each incoming receive character with data in Xoff-2 register.
+- Logic 0 = Special Character Detect Disabled (default). - data in Xoff-2 register.
 If a match exists, the receive data will be transferred to FIFO and ISR bit-4 will be set to indicate detection of the special character.
 Bit-0 corresponds with the LSB bit of the receive character.
 If flow control is set for comparing Xon1, Xoff1 (EFR [1:0]= '10') then flow control and special character work normally.
 However, if flow control is set for comparing Xon2, Xoff2 (EFR[1:0]= '01') then flow control works normally, but Xoff2 will not go to the FIFO, and will generate an Xoff interrupt and a special character interrupt, if enabled via IER bit-5.